SparklyPower/SparklyPaper/README.md

   * "mom can we have folia?" "we already have folia at home" folia at home: [Parallel World Ticking](docs/PARALLEL_WORLD_TICKING.md)

 While we could cherry-pick *everything* from other forks, only patches that I can see and think "yeah, I can see how this would improve performance" or patches that target specific performance/feature pain points in our server are cherry-picked!
 In fact, some patches that are used in other forks [may be actually borked](docs/BORKED_PATCHES.md)...

+## Upstreamed Features

+These features were originally in SparklyPaper, but now they are in Paper, yay!
+Thanks Paper team :3

+* Lazily create `LootContext` for criterions (Merged in [Paper #9969](https://github.com/PaperMC/Paper/pull/9969))
+  * For each player on each tick, enter block triggers are invoked, and these create loot contexts that are promptly thrown away since the trigger doesn't pass the predicate.
+  * To avoid this, we now lazily create the LootContext if the criterion passes the predicate AND if any of the listener triggers require a loot context instance.

 ## Support